ResidentMario/missingno/README.md

 ## Quickstart

 This quickstart uses a sample of the [NYPD Motor Vehicle Collisions Dataset](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95) dataset.
-To get the data yourself, run the following:
+To get the data yourself, run the following on your command line:

 ```sh
 $ pip install quilt